Greater sulphur-crested cockatoo: Description

 The greater sulphur-crested cockatoo is the largest of four sulphur-crested cockatoo subspecies, being significantly heavier than the closely related Eleonora and Triton cockatoos.
 Its head is white, with a long yellow crest on top of its head.
 Its body is almost entirely white as well, with a yellow tint on the terminal ends of their head and neck feathers, and on the underside of their wing and tail feathers.

 They have a downward-curved black beak, which often appears grey from the white powder they produce for grooming.
 The sexes are nearly identical, with the only difference being the irises of their eyes, which are red in females and very dark brown in males.

 Taxonomy

 The greater sulphur-crested cockatoo is also known by alternate names such as the yellow-crested cockatoo, white cockatoo, and cocky.
-It is of the family Cacatuidae and the order Psittaciformes, which include old world parrots, African and new world parrots, New Zealand parrots, and cockatoos.
-The genus name Cacatua is of Malay origin, meaning 'old father,' likely due to their long lifespan and tendency to stay with the same flock for life.
-There are 21 species of cockatoos, with the greater sulphur-crested cockatoo belonging to the genus Cacatua, the white cockatoos, of which there are 11 species.
+It is of the family Cacatuidae and the order Psittaciformes, which include Old World parrots, African and New World parrots, New Zealand parrots, and cockatoos.
+The genus name Cacatua is of Malay origin, meaning "old father", likely due to their long lifespan and tendency to stay with the same flock for life.
+There are 21 species of cockatoos, with the greater sulphur-crested cockatoo belonging to the genus Cacatua, the white cockatoos, which has 11 species.

-Of the four subspecies, it is most closely related to the Mathews' cockatoo.
-Many of their genetic traits cannot be distinguished as exclusive to either one subspecies, and genetic diversity within one species may differ so much among populations that there is still debate on the degree of subspeciation.
-Since all cockatoos originated in Australasia, it is hypothesised that they emerged after Gondwana's separation 55 million years ago during the Eocene.
+Of the four subspecies, it is most closely related to Mathews' cockatoo.
+Many of their genetic traits cannot be distinguished as exclusive to either one subspecies, and genetic diversity within one species may differ so much among populations that debate still exists on the degree of subspeciation.
+Since all cockatoos originated in Australasia, they are thought to have emerged after Gondwana's separation 55 million years ago during the Eocene.
 The vast diversification of cockatoo species likely occurred during the Miocene when the birds were dispersing along Australasia and as the Australian land mass was changing from a wet to arid environment.